-2. Can Handbrake rip copy-protected DVDs?
+2. Can Handbrake burn copy-protected DVDs?

-4. Can MakeMKV rip copy-protected DVDs?
+4. Can MakeMKV copy copyrighted DVDs?

-MakeMKV can rip protected DVDs to MKV on Mac if you have good luck.
-Most of the time, when dealing with copyright-protected DVDs, MakeMKV won't read/open DVDs, or displays playlist obfuscation/fake playlist (Lionsgate DVDs), to name a few errors.
+Yes, MakeMKV supports part DVD copyright measures so you can use MakeMKV to copy protected DVDs to MKV on Mac.
+In some cases, when dealing with copyright-protected DVDs, MakeMKV won't read/open DVDs, or displays playlist obfuscation/fake playlist (Lionsgate DVDs), to name a few errors.

 5. Can I use Disk Utility to copy DVD to DVD on Mac?

 No. The Disk Utility app on Mac can only copy DVDs that don't have copy protections to Mac in ISO image files, and you can't use Disk Utility to burn ISO image to DVD since El Capitan.
 To copy protected DVD to DVD, you need a professional ripper to copy the DVD to ISO image or Video_TS folder, and then burn it using Finder.